ShadeLab/PAPER_Dunivin_FEMSMicroEcol_2018/arsC_databases.md

 * Based on the above tree, I am not concerned about PTPases.
 It appears there are two clusters from the S.aureus arsC.
 As a cautionary measure since the second cluster of sequences were not ever confirmed through crystal structure, etc. I will remove them from the .seed sequences.
 The sequences are on the tree from A7GP55 to C0ZEV2.
 Otherwise the tree looks good.

 * I will also blast these sequences to be certain that they do not pick up extraneous sequences.
+ * Blasting sequences showed they are highly specific
+ * Move forward with submitting these sequences to FunGene